-Maximum of 30 students
+Maximum of 30 students Time to complete: 60-90 minutes

 Investigate a sand flat and adjacent salt marsh to study intertidal organisms and their adaptations, food chains, productivity, and the estuarine nursery area.
 A seine net is pulled in shallow water to view a sample of marine animals.